Updated – Jul, 2014

 Till 2009, the number of operators was around 5-6 per circle which meant that there was enough competition to keep the prices down but there still some sanity in terms of profitable growth.
 The EBITDA levels till 2009 were almost 40%.
 However, in 2008, the Government issued licenses to 8 new operators taking the number of operators to 14.
 The only way the new operators could have got subscribers was by indulging in tariff wars and hence the tariff wars lead to sharp decline in rate per minute.
 The minutes of usage per customer did not increase with the falling rates so the overall revenues stagnated despite significant increase in subscriber additions.
 The new subscribers were from lower income groups who used the phone more as an incoming device bringing down the ARPU levels.
 The following table lists the current telecom circles and the mobile subscriber base in each of them:

 The above subscriber numbers are highly inflated by the operators as they vie for market share and spectrum.
-The real or active subscription levels are just 84% of the above reported numbers (as per April’13 data).
+The real or active subscription levels are just 87% of the above reported numbers (as per May‘14).
 Interesting analysis on the real subscriber base in India can be read at Ghost Mobile Subscribers in India.

 There are wide variations in the ratio of active subscribers to the reported subscribers.
 The old GSM players like Airtel, Idea and Vodafone have relatively clean operations while the new operators and the CDMA players are struggling to keep their subscribers active.
 The best of the lot is Idea with over 98% active base while the worst are Loop and MTNL.
 Please note that the active subscribers have been calculated using VLR (Visitor Location Registry) as a proxy.
 Visitor Location Register (VLR) is a database – part of the GSM mobile phone system – which stores information about all the mobiles that are currently under the jurisdiction of the MSC (Mobile Switching Center) which it serves.
 This means that a subscriber cannot be present in more than one VLR at a time and hence can be used as a proxy for active subscriber base.
 The table below shows the wide variations across operators in terms of active subscriber proportion.

 The high inactive base of the operators got reflected in the ARPU and the MoU/sub and now that the high inactive base is becoming unsustainable due to cost of the SIMs, the operators have started to control the gross additions.
 They have started to focus on quality subscribers and this has resulted in some operators purging the inactive base partially (e.g. Tata in Dec’11) and now all the operators are reporting lower net additions so that the subscriber acquisition cost can be controlled.
 By industry estimates, the monthly gross additions were roughly about 50 million to give net additions of 15 million (net of churn).
 Even at $2 subscriber acquisition cost (including SIM cost), the monthly expenditure for the operators is around $100 million.
 This high cost of acquisition was unsustainable and hence the operators are thankfully now doing fewer subscriber additions.
-The monthly subscribe additions have come down from 18-20 million per month last year beginning to 7-8 million now.
-In my opinion, the real subscriber additions have not changed much between last year and now.
-Due to hyper competition in the Indian market, the realized rate per minute is coming down and the same is not getting compensated by increase in minutes of usage.
-In fact, the minutes of usage is also reducing resulting in lower ARPU for both GSM and CDMA.
-The ARPU is down ~25% in the last one year as per the TRAI report.
+The monthly subscriber additions have come down from 18-20 million per month in 2011 beginning to 5-6 million now.
+As the operators focus on revenue earning subscribers, they are removing the inactive subscribers leading to slow down in subscriber additions and higher ARPU.
 The tables below give a snapshot of the key indicators for GSM and CDMA:

 Table 4: Key indicators – GSM